Mt. Everest Expedition Nepal South Side & Lhotse- Full Board Services(April-5th) - 55 Days

 About Trip:

-Lhotse lies about 3 km south of Mount Everest, separated by the South Col. In fact, Lhotse means South Face.
-Three peaks that make up the Lhotse massif are: Lhotse East or middle, Lhotse Shar and Lhotse.
-Immediately south of Mount Everest lies the long east-west crest, and the summits of the two mountains are connected by the South Col. South Face of Lhotse is the most technical face of Lhotse.
-The Lhotse South Face is also one of the largest mountain faces in the world.
-The section during the climb, which has been unanimously declared the most dangerous, is the Khumbu Icefall.
-Both Mt Everest and Lhotse share the same base camp.
-In fact, Lhotse is a part of Everest massif itself.
+Lhotse, located about 3 km south of Mount Everest, is separated from it by the South Col. Its name means “South Peak” in Tibetan.
+The Lhotse massif includes three peaks: Lhotse Main, Lhotse Shar, and Lhotse Middle (East).
+The long east-west ridge connects Everest and Lhotse via the South Col. Lhotse’s South Face is one of the most technically demanding and largest mountain faces in the world.
+A particularly hazardous section during the climb is the Khumbu Icefall.
+Everest and Lhotse share the same base camp, and Lhotse is considered part of the Everest massif itself.

 Outline Itinerary